 First, grass grew thick and tall across the Hupan Kutey.
 But it wasn’t just any grass.
 It was big bluestem.
 And big bluestem is an exceptional forage plant, rich in nutrients and protein, and one that elk grazed heavily upon during the summer months.

 The second reason for the abundance of elk in the area had to do with water.
-The prairie’s low elevation in relation to the Missouri and Big Sioux rivers, its pancake flat topography, and its heavy mat of grass and roots meant that it acted as a sort of prairie sponge, pulling in water from the uplands and from the two converging rivers and collecting it in wetlands, shallow streams, riverside bogs, oxbow lakes, and porous soils.
+The prairie’s low elevation in relation to the Missouri and Big Sioux rivers, its pancake flat topography, and its heavy mat of grass and roots meant that it acted as a sort of prairie sponge, pulling in water from the uplands and from the Big Sioux and Missouri rivers and collecting it in wetlands, shallow streams, riverside bogs, oxbow lakes, and porous soils.

 In 1811, keelboat passenger Henry Brackenridge commented on the prairie’s watery character.
 “The banks [here] are very low, and must be inundated every season…It was with difficulty that we could obtain dry land this evening, the water in most places, flows into the woods.”